statsmaths/blog/_posts/2018-01-25-cleanNLP2-quickstart.md

 ## 6      better       better      1
 {% endhighlight %}
 Each row in the output corresponds to a single word in the original documents.
-The `doc_id` column tells us which document the word came from and other columns give the annotated information about each word.
+The `id` column tells us which document the word came from and other columns give the annotated information about each word.

 ### Step 5: Share and enjoy